picoruby/picoruby.github.io/pages/r2p2/rom-corruption.md

   ![](/images/r2p2-init-failure.png)

 - If this happens, please `reboot` again
-- If the same file check fails again, of if another file fails, it is suspected that the flash ROM state has become corrupted
+- If the same file check fails again, or if another file fails, it is suspicious that the flash ROM state has become corrupted
 - Download `flash_nuke.uf2` from the page below and install it on the microcontroller

     [https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#resetting-flash-memory](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html#resetting-flash-memory)